deepak1oc/tt-SmartSat-ALU-A-Power-Aware-Saturation-Based-8-bit-ALU/docs/info.md

 How it works

+SmartSat-ALU is an 8-bit synchronous Arithmetic Logic Unit designed for compact silicon implementation.
+It supports arithmetic, logic, and shift operations using a simple select-based control scheme.

+The design is organized into three parallel units:

+Arithmetic unit performs ADD, SUB, INC, DEC, and MUL operations Logic unit performs AND, OR, XOR, and NOT
+Shift unit performs left and right shifts

-The SmartSat-ALU is an 8-bit synchronous Arithmetic Logic Unit that performs arithmetic, logic, and shift operations based on a 4-bit select signal.
-The design is divided into three internal units: Arithmetic, Logic, and Shift.
-A multiplexer selects the final output based on the operation.
+All units compute simultaneously, and a multiplexer selects the final result based on the operation.

-For arithmetic operations, overflow is detected using signed arithmetic rules.
-When overflow occurs, saturation logic clamps the output to the maximum (7F) or minimum (80) value instead of wrapping around.
-The design also generates status flags including Carry, Zero, and Overflow.
+For arithmetic operations, overflow is detected using signed rules: overflow = (A[7] == B[7]) && (result[7] != A[7])

+Instead of allowing wrap-around, saturation logic clamps the output:

+Positive overflow → 7F
+Negative overflow → 80

-The output is registered on the clock edge to ensure stable and predictable behavior.
-Additionally, parity is generated using XOR reduction for basic error detection.
+The output is registered on the clock edge for stable operation.

+Status flags:

+Carry → carry/borrow from arithmetic
+Zero → result equals zero
+Overflow → signed overflow detected

+Parity:

+Generated using XOR reduction: Parity = ^Y
+Used for simple error detection
 How to test

-Apply 8-bit input values A and B along with a 4-bit select signal (SEL) to choose the operation.
-The output updates on the rising edge of the clock.

-Basic operations:

-ADD (SEL = 0000)
-SUB (SEL = 0001)
-AND, OR, XOR, NOT
-Shift Left and Shift Right
+Apply 8-bit inputs A and B
+Set operation using SEL[3:0]
+Provide clock signal and release reset
+Observe outputs on rising clock edge

+Operation select (SEL):

+0000 = ADD
+0001 = SUB
+0101 = AND
+0110 = OR
+0111 = XOR
+1000 = NOT
+1001 = SHIFT LEFT
+1010 = SHIFT RIGHT

 Test important cases:

-Normal arithmetic (e.g., 10 + 5)
+Normal operation: 10 + 5 → 15
-Overflow case (e.g., 127 + 5 → saturated to 127)
+Overflow: 127 + 5 → 127 (saturated)
+Negative overflow: -128 + (-56) → -128
-Zero condition (e.g., 5 - 5 → Zero flag = 1)
+Zero: 5 - 5 → 0 (Zero flag = 1)

-Observe outputs:
+Expected output:

-Y → result
+Y → computed result
-Carry → carry/borrow
-Overflow → overflow detection
+Carry, Zero, Overflow → status flags
-Zero → result is zero
-Parity → error detection
+Parity → XOR of output bits
-External hardware

-No external hardware is required.
-The design is fully digital and can be tested using simulation tools such as ModelSim or Vivado.